andresftb/first-project/README.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, second I applied the Gaussian Noise kernel to find the blur image.
 The third step was to apply the canny function to find the edges of the lanes.
 In the forth step I applied the Hough transform.
-The last and fifth step was to draw the lines.
+The fifth step was to draw the lines.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by separating the line segments by their slope ((y2-y1)/(x2-x1)) to decide which segments are part of the left line vs. the right line.
 Then I did a linear regression with respect of the top and bottom points of the image to find the best fit line for the lanes.